No Standing in Line

 7 Practice Tips from the Great Jay Martin, the winningest coach in college men's soccer history:

 The above tips are from an article by Dr. Jay Martin in the NSCAA Soccer Journal.
 Jay is a great guy, a great coach, and Editor of Soccer Journal - he is the winningest coach in college men's soccer history with a total of over 680 wins.
 I encourage all youth coaches to join the NSCAA, which is now called "United Soccer Coaches".

 Don't have players standing around watching or standing in lines while only a few practice with the ball.
 You won't be able to totally avoid this, but you can minimize it.

 Don't use Line Drills if you can use No Lines Drills.

 Don't scrimmage too much.
-Only scrimmage for 10-15 minutes at the end of practice.
+If you scrimmage at practice, only scrimmage for 10-15 minutes at the end of practice.
 SoccerHelp Practice Games are much more beneficial than scrimmaging.
 If you scrimmage, use the "Small Sided Scrimmage Without a Goalie" Practice Game in Soccerhelp Premium, it will teach all players to learn to defend and to work as a team to move the ball into scoring range.
 Large-sided scrimmages don't give each child enough touches on the ball (especially the less skilful or less aggressive players), don't allow you to practice specific skills or concepts, and can actually reinforce bad habits.
-In brief, they are not the best training method for recreational coaches.
-If you follow the SoccerHelp Program, your team will improve much more rapidly and play better as a team than a team that spends most of their practice time scrimmaging.
+In brief, they are not the best training method.
+If you use the SoccerHelp Program, your team will improve much faster and play better than a team that spends most of their practice time scrimmaging.